UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 # Multiple windows

-This page was based in the examples available on the github folder: [Tutorial - Code Organization](https://github.com/UmSenhorQualquer/pyforms/tree/master/tutorials/3.CodeOrganization)
+*This page was based on the examples available at the github folder: [Tutorial - Code Organization](https://github.com/UmSenhorQualquer/pyforms/tree/master/tutorials/3.CodeOrganization)*

+The application that we will create on this page will allow us to add People details to a list.

 ## **Create the Model**
 ***************************

-This application will allow us to store and edit People information in a list.
-Instead of showing you right a way how to develop the GUI I will suggest you how we can modularize our code in a in Model View Control (MVC) way.
+Instead of starting by showing you how to develop the GUI I will suggest how to modularize the code in a Model View Control (MVC) style.

-First we will create our data model, which may be used outside the GUI.
+First we will create our data model which may be used outside the GUI.

-### Start with the models
+### Data models

-Lets start by creating the file Person.py where we will implement the model that will store the information about one single person.
+Start by creating the file Person.py where we will implement the model responsible by storing the a person information.

 ```python
 class Person(object):